15: Fixing Carbon Fixation

 \(\newcommand{\avec}{\mathbf a}\) \(\newcommand{\bvec}{\mathbf b}\) \(\newcommand{\cvec}{\mathbf c}\) \(\newcommand{\dvec}{\mathbf d}\) \(\newcommand{\dtil}{\widetilde{\mathbf d}}\) \(\newcommand{\evec}{\mathbf e}\) \(\newcommand{\fvec}{\mathbf f}\) \(\newcommand{\nvec}{\mathbf n}\) \(\newcommand{\pvec}{\mathbf p}\) \(\newcommand{\qvec}{\mathbf q}\) \(\newcommand{\svec}{\mathbf s}\) \(\newcommand{\tvec}{\mathbf t}\) \(\newcommand{\uvec}{\mathbf u}\) \(\newcommand{\vvec}{\mathbf v}\) \(\newcommand{\wvec}{\mathbf w}\) \(\newcommand{\xvec}{\mathbf x}\) \(\newcommand{\yvec}{\mathbf y}\) \(\newcommand{\zvec}{\mathbf z}\) \(\newcommand{\rvec}{\mathbf r}\) \(\newcommand{\mvec}{\mathbf m}\) \(\newcommand{\zerovec}{\mathbf 0}\) \(\newcommand{\onevec}{\mathbf 1}\) \(\newcommand{\real}{\mathbb R}\) \(\newcommand{\twovec}[2]{\left[\begin{array}{r}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\ctwovec}[2]{\left[\begin{array}{c}#1 \\ #2 \end{array}\right]}\) \(\newcommand{\threevec}[3]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\cthreevec}[3]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \end{array}\right]}\) \(\newcommand{\fourvec}[4]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\cfourvec}[4]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \end{array}\right]}\) \(\newcommand{\fivevec}[5]{\left[\begin{array}{r}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\cfivevec}[5]{\left[\begin{array}{c}#1 \\ #2 \\ #3 \\ #4 \\ #5 \\ \end{array}\right]}\) \(\newcommand{\mattwo}[4]{\left[\begin{array}{rr}#1 \amp #2 \\ #3 \amp #4 \\ \end{array}\right]}\) \(\newcommand{\laspan}[1]{\text{Span}\{#1\}}\) \(\newcommand{\bcal}{\cal B}\) \(\newcommand{\ccal}{\cal C}\) \(\newcommand{\scal}{\cal S}\) \(\newcommand{\wcal}{\cal W}\) \(\newcommand{\ecal}{\cal E}\) \(\newcommand{\coords}[2]{\left\{#1\right\}_{#2}}\) \(\newcommand{\gray}[1]{\color{gray}{#1}}\) \(\newcommand{\lgray}[1]{\color{lightgray}{#1}}\) \(\newcommand{\rank}{\operatorname{rank}}\) \(\newcommand{\row}{\text{Row}}\) \(\newcommand{\col}{\text{Col}}\) \(\renewcommand{\row}{\text{Row}}\) \(\newcommand{\nul}{\text{Nul}}\) \(\newcommand{\var}{\text{Var}}\) \(\newcommand{\corr}{\text{corr}}\) \(\newcommand{\len}[1]{\left|#1\right|}\) \(\newcommand{\bbar}{\overline{\bvec}}\) \(\newcommand{\bhat}{\widehat{\bvec}}\) \(\newcommand{\bperp}{\bvec^\perp}\) \(\newcommand{\xhat}{\widehat{\xvec}}\) \(\newcommand{\vhat}{\widehat{\vvec}}\) \(\newcommand{\uhat}{\widehat{\uvec}}\) \(\newcommand{\what}{\widehat{\wvec}}\) \(\newcommand{\Sighat}{\widehat{\Sigma}}\) \(\newcommand{\lt}{<}\) \(\newcommand{\gt}{>}\) \(\newcommand{\amp}{&}\) \(\definecolor{fillinmathshade}{gray}{0.9}\)Search Fundamentals of Biochemistry

 Nature has produced many enzymes that can fix atmospheric CO2, and, of course, everyone knows that photosynthesis is the source of most fixed CO2 in the biosphere.
 Plankton, cyanobacteria, algae, and plants are key in removing atmospheric CO2 through photosynthesis.
-Yet we can't plant enough trees to reduce CO2 in the atmosphere in the next decade to avoid some of the worst consequences of anthropogenic climate change.
+Yet, we can't plant enough trees to reduce CO2 in the atmosphere in the next decade to avoid some of the worst consequences of anthropogenic climate change.
 Old-growth trees (mostly gone or under significant stress) are best at removing CO2.
 New trees would take decades of growth before their effect on carbon drawdown would be consequential.
-We also need to fix carbon dioxide not only to decrease atmospheric CO2 but also to make more food!
+We must also fix carbon dioxide to decrease atmospheric CO2 and make more food!

-A lot of carbon (about 100 petagrams) is sequestered each year in net primary production (fixation of carbon into biomolecules).
+Carbon (about 100 petagrams) is sequestered yearly in net primary production (carbon fixation into biomolecules).
 This is split almost equally between land and ocean organisms.
 The key enzyme in this process is Rubisco in the C3 (Chapter 20.4) and C4/CAM (Chapter 20.5) pathways.
-The enzyme is big containing many large subunits and an equivalent number of small ones.
+The enzyme is large, containing many large subunits and an equivalent number of small ones.
 A chaperonin is required for folding.
 It is also a very slow enzyme with a kcat of around 2-10 CO2/sec.
-In addition, it can bind another substrate, O2, and engage in a competing reaction of photorespiration as described in Chapter 20.4.
+In addition, it can bind another substrate, O2, and engage in a competing reaction, photorespiration, as described in Chapter 20.4.

 Figure \(\PageIndex{1}\) shows an interactive iCn3D modelof ribulose 1,5-bisphosphate carboxylase/oxygenase from Synechococcus PCC6301 (1RBL)

 Figure \(\PageIndex{1}\): Ribulose 1,5-bisphosphate carboxylase/oxygenase from Synechococcus PCC6301 (1RBL) (Copyright; author via source).
-Click the image for a popup or use this external link (long load time): https://structure.ncbi.nlm.nih.gov/i...pxLGgEKR5gCYK8This structure is a hetero 16-mer of 8 small chains and 8 large chains.
-The small chains are in gray and the large ones in differing colors.
-Each large subunit contains a bound reaction intermediate analog 2-carboxyarabinitol 1,5-bisphosphate.
+Click the image for a popup or use this external link (long load time): https://structure.ncbi.nlm.nih.gov/i...pxLGgEKR5gCYK8This structure is a hetero 16-mer consisting of 8 small and 8 large chains.
+The small chains are gray, and the large ones are different colors.
+Each large subunit contains a bound reaction intermediate analog, 2-carboxyarabinitol 1,5-bisphosphate.

-This chapter section will focus on improving and designing new ways to capture carbon dioxide as one way to reduce its concentration in the atmosphere.
-Don't lose sight of the fact that the best way to deal with anthropogenic climate change is to stop putting CO2 in the atmosphere from burning fossil fuels.
+This chapter will focus on improving and designing new ways to capture carbon dioxide and reduce its atmospheric concentration.
+Remember that the best way to address anthropogenic climate change is to drastically reduce the burning of fossil fuels.

 Naturally occurring pathways to fix carbon